codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * recurrent, wide-shallow (can be optimized with not-very-accurate methods)
     * some require accurate weights, some don't
     * some have *many very rare cases* (e.g. words [FWC - stocks?])

+### Quiz 6
+  1. WWWwww---
+  2. 2 checks
+    * too small learning rate
+    * large scale inputs (i.e. plateaus at logistic extremes)
+    * (unchecked--wrong!) large weight inits -> this will result in large corrective gradients right away (which is wrong, i.e. should've been checked)
+  3. circular cloud
+  4. the two monotonically descending L shaped red curves that don't get as low as blue (one that is steep at first, crosses the blue, then levels off (correct); the other that just never gets there (wrong)) -- should have selected the one that converges at first, then diverges
+  5. 2 check
+    * object detection (1e6 training cases, large dataset, but maybe not redundant?)
+    * speech recognition (large and redundant)
+    * (unchecked) sentiment analysis w/ 100 cases (small dataset)
+    * (unchecked) disease prediction (small dataset)